rosiyatun/dspace-mobile/README.md

 # dspace-client-android
-The project is to develop DSpace client on android
+This project is DSpace client on android

-Data taken from DSpace through the rest
+If you want to become a contributor, please contact me

+hanf_aff@apps.ipb.ac.id
+hartanto.hanif@gmail.com